mbuckle/flicks/README.md

 Here's a walkthrough of implemented user stories:

+I started the video with the WiFi turned off to demonstrate the Network Error user story, then I turned on the WiFi to demonstrate the rest of the features.

 <img src='https://github.com/mbuckle/flicks/blob/master/flicks.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:

+Collection views were a little challenging at first, but I got the hang of it after some trial and error...

 ## License